 For this class, the interpretation of the code will be as follows: You may only report attendance for yourself.
 Reporting attendance for any other person shall be considered an honor council violation for the reporting student.
+In addition, any makeup essays should be the original work of the student turning in the essay.
 The default penalty for a first violation is an F in the class according to the University Honor Council.

 The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
 Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
-If you believe you have a disability requiring an accommodation, please contact the Disability Services building at the Student Services at White Creek complex on west campus or call 979-845-1637.
-For additional information, visit http://disability.tamu.edu.
+If you believe you have a disability requiring an accommodation, please contact the Department of Student Life, Services for Students with Disabilities, in Cain Hall or call 845-1637.

 - TAMU CSE Department wiki -